 Students also seem to understand what a healthy lunch is and what is not a healthy lunch.
 When asked what the healthiest lunch a student could select from the cafeteria was, 85% of all students stated that it would consist of some sort of salad option.
 Yet again, in the quantitative study, 93% of all students were still selecting some of the least nutrient-dense meal options for their main course.
 Policy makers, cafeteria implementers, and school leaders could use this research to help shape or revise ways that they offer foods to students.
 Knowing that students possess the knowledge that a salad is a healthy alternative, schools may begin to think through how they could curate better looking and better tasting salads for students.
 The researcher found through the interviews with students that students are keenly aware of taste and appearance.
 Couple this with the finding that fresh fruit was selected and consumed at a higher rate than vegetables and that the fresh fruit offered in cafeterias seems to be thought of more positively than the other vegetable options.
 Policy makers and schools may have an opportunity to create more fruit based salads that appeal to a greater number of students as they strive to create balanced meals that are appealing to students.

 Both the quantitative data collection and the qualitative interviews help to address a gap in the literature concerning the differences between what students are selecting in the cafeteria versus what students are actually consuming during lunch.
 Both the quantitative and qualitative studies have shown that students may not be selecting and consuming the more nutrient-dense foods.
 The vegetables in particular are seen by some students as “mushy” and “unseasoned” and do not seem to be typically consumed when selected.
 Students also seem to favor pasta and breakfast foods when they are at home, yet a lack of selection in the cafeteria may be stopping students from consuming more nutrient-dense options that they are familiar with at home.
 The quantitative data has shown that in place of these foods, students were selecting the pizza, chicken fingers/sandwiches, nachos, and hamburgers/cheeseburgers at a 93% rate.
 This research also highlights that students seem to have some understanding about what healthy eating is, yet students are keenly aware of the appearance and taste of the foods that are being offered.
-These data helps to begin to address a gap in the research as it relates to the selection and consumption patterns of students and can offer policy makers, district leaders, and school nutritionists’ data that can be helpful in their decision-making. colleaguesdeterrent pg.
-665vegetable
+This data helps to begin to address a gap in the research as it relates to the selection and consumption patterns of students and can offer policy makers, district leaders, and school nutritionists’ data that can be helpful in their decision-making.

+The appearance of foods was also seen in the Payán focus groups.
+High school students who were enrolled in the NSLP and interviewed during focus groups with Payán and colleagues also stated that appearance seemed to be a deterrent/catalyst for consumption.
+Within these focus groups, students stated “that they generally disliked items that appeared to be previously frozen or food that “looks reheated, it’s not fresh (Payán et al., 2017 pg.
+665).”
+Finding ways to enhance the appearance of the fruit and vegetable offerings could be an intervention worth noting.